 It was the best of times, it was the worst of times.
-If Dickens had lived through the ’90s, we’re pretty sure this famous phrase would have been intended for the era where eyebrows were pierced, the Spice Girls were dominating our lives and everyone was rocking a trendy haircut known as “The Rachel.”
+If Dickens had lived through the ’90s, we’re pretty sure this famous phrase would have been intended for the era where eyebrows were thin, the Spice Girls were dominating our lives and everyone was rocking a trendy haircut known as “The Rachel.”
 Although this decade will always hold a special place in our hearts, there are certain ’90s flashbacks we NEVER want to relive.
 Take a walk down memory lane and check out the best and worst of ’90s beauty.

 Calling Gwen Stefani!
 Admit it, at some point you went a little tweezer-happy and chiseled down those brows until they resembled a parenthesis.
 It’s, OK.
 We did it too.
 As much as we love our girl Gwen, this super-skinny brow look was a no bueno and one we were glad to see go with the coming of the millennium.
 Not only do thin brows make you look older, but, well, they make you look older.
 Now that you’ve put the past behind you, treat your brows better by letting them live a fuller and better-groomed life.
-Not sure how to start picking up the pieces?
-Check out this tutorial.

 Back in the day, we did not even think about leaving home without our brown or nude lip liner.
 It just didn’t happen.
 Lips that weren’t lined were like cupcakes without the frosting (and we NEEDED our frosting).
 The perfectly penciled pout of yesteryear hasn’t really gone away as much as it’s simply grown up a bit.
 Its role has shifted to lipstick protector and enhancer, as opposed to added accessory.
 Liner is still very much alive and ticking, but it is much more natural-looking and is meant to blend in perfectly with your lipstick color.
 In fact, these days, invisible liner is a great option for keeping your lipstick intact without having to fuss with finding a liner that matches up with your lip color.